quicwg/base-drafts/draft-ietf-quic-tls.md

 another key update can be initiated.

-While only one send key is used at a time, an endpoint MUST retain at least two receive keys during a key update so that it can unprotect packets arriving out- of-order.
+While only one send key is used at a time, an endpoint MUST retain at least two receive keys.

-An endpoint determines which receive key to use by tracking the lowest packet number among the packets received with the currently active key phase.
-If a packet is received that has a different KEY_PHASE bit and a lower packet number than this value, the endpoint uses the old receive keys for unprotecting the packet, if these keys are still available.
-If the packet has a higher packet number, the endpoint derives the new receive keys by calculating the next secret (see Section 7.2 of {{!TLS13}}), the corresponding read key and IV using the KDF function provided by TLS.
+Packets received with the current key phase are unprotected using the corresponding receive key.
+When a packet arrives with the opposite key phase, an endpoint determines which receive key to use by tracking the lowest packet number among the packets received with the currently key phase.
+If a packet is received that has a different KEY_PHASE bit and a lower packet number than this value, the endpoint uses the receive key of the previous key phase for unprotecting the packet, if that key is available.
+If the packet has a higher packet number, the endpoint derives the receive key of the next key phase by calculating the next secret (see Section 7.2 of {{!TLS13}}), the corresponding read key and IV using the KDF function provided by TLS, unless the next receive key has already been derived.
 The header protection key is not updated.

+Once derived, an endpoint retains the receive key of the next key phase, to prevent attackers from targeting the calculation process of the next receive key as an attack vector.
+An endpoint that retains only two receive keys drops the receive key of the previous key phase in favor of retaining the next receive key.

-If the packet can be decrypted and authenticated using the derived read key and IV, then those keys are installed and the keys the endpoint uses for packet protection are also updated.
-The next packet sent by the endpoint MUST then use the new keys.
+If the packet can be decrypted and authenticated using the next receive key and IV, then the endpoint switches to the next key phase.
 Once an endpoint has sent a packet encrypted with a given key phase, it MUST NOT send a packet encrypted with an older key phase.

 Updating keys multiple times rapidly can cause packets to be effectively lost if packets are significantly reordered.
 Therefore, an endpoint SHOULD NOT initiate